 Of course, if you prefer a non-alcoholic drink, Mexico has got you covered as well, with what my boys call “Mexican milk”: horchata.
 This sweet creamy drink is actually made from rice milk.
 We’ve featured it previously on our Facebook page, or you can check out our horchata recipe here!

 What’s your favorite Mexican drink?
 What’s your favorite food to drink it with?
-Check out all of our Mexican culinary tours.

 Try more of our cocktail recipes including: